 A Quantum Solar Heat Pump however makes use of the heat in the ambient air around the system, and a reverse refrigeration process to heat the water.
 This means the sun doesn’t need to be shining, and what’s more, it’s so efficient that it can provide reliable hot water 24 hours a day, even in temperatures as low as -10°C with no booster element.

-A Quantum heat pump will cost just a fraction to run when compared to other traditional forms of water heating – representing a significant financial benefit as well as reducing greenhouse gas emissions and the environmental footprint of your home.
+A Quantum heat pump can cost just a fraction to run when compared to other traditional forms of water heating – and represent a significant financial benefit as well as reducing greenhouse gas emissions and the environmental footprint of your home.